 - Activity patterns or play patterns are often repetitive

-- Can be unusually or compulsively attached to insignificant objects
+- Can be unusually or compulsively attached to people or objects

 - Experiences difficulties in making the change from one activity to another

-- Has expectations that others will comply with what is in own head
+- Has expectations that others will comply with the ‘script’ that is in their own head

 Discomfort around others; may prefer to be off to one side of activities; self-absorbed:

 - May prefer to have only a few friends, or a very small number of strong friends

 - May not respond when others want to interact with them

 - May respond to social interactions but rarely initiate these

 - Does not share own observations or experiences with others